-To work in the performing arts a genuine talent is essential, but on its own it isn't enough.
-We asked the experts about the skills you'll need to make a success of your career
+To carve out a successful career in the performing arts a genuine talent for acting, dance or music is a given but it's rarely enough on its own.
+Learn more about the skills you'll need to make an impact

 The performing arts explained

-They primarily focus on dance, drama, music, opera and theatre.
+Performing arts primarily focus on dance, drama, music, opera and theatre.
 However, they also include less obvious performances such as magic, stand-up comedy and circus arts.
-This means there’s often overlap with film and media industries.
+This means there’s often overlap with the film and media industries.

 The performing arts are different from visual arts, which is all about the creation of static art using materials such as paint, oils and canvas.